ahundt/cis/doc/intro.rst

 Each function includes substantial doxygen documentation explaining its purpose and usage.
 This documentation can be viewed inline with the source code, or via a generated html sphinx + doxygen website generated using CMake.
 Here is a list of the most important functions used in the program is a brief description of each of them.

+Hmatrix -> computes a sum of the products H matrix given a set of two cloud points

+Gmatrix -> computes a sum of the differences of the given H matrix

+EigenMatrix -> computes the eigenvalues and corresponding eigenvectors from a given G matrix.  it outputs a rotation matrix corresponding to the unit quaternion of the largest positive eigenvalue

+homogeneousmatrix -> creates a 4x4 homogeneous matrix from a derived rotational matrix and translational vector

+hornRegistration -> computes the homogeneous transformation matrix F given a set of two cloud points.  it is comprised of the functions listed above

+homogeneousInverse -> computes the inverse of a given homogeneous matrix

+registrationToFirstCloud ->

 Results and Discussion
 ======================